vitorbarbosa1221412/SIDIS-3DB-G02/README.md

 ### Load Balancing

 We decided to use nginx for the load balancing of the instances of a respective service, one of the reasons for that necessity is the fact that all the instances of the same service share the repository, so we want to make sure that none of the instances got overloaded.
+For more info [see doc](./docs/2/API_GATEWAY_DOCUMENTATION.md)

 ### Databases Engine